 More information on Jims Track

-An old bushwalking pad was restored by a local bushwalking group to allow one of their members (Jim) to “get away from it” and enjoy the solitude of the bush after an operation means hw wasn’t able to walk off-track.
+Jims Track is an old bushwalking pad was restored by a local bushwalking group to allow one of their members (Jim) to “get away from it” and enjoy the solitude of the bush after an operation means he wasn’t able to walk off-track.
+You cna form a longer and more challenging loop by: